NginxProxyManager/nginx-proxy-manager/README.md

 # List of new features

-- Supports HTTP/3 (QUIC) protocol aviable
+- Supports HTTP/3 (QUIC) protocol.
-- Supports Crowdsec.
-Please read below for instructions on how to use it.
+- Supports CrowdSec IPS.
+Please see [here](https://github.com/ZoeyVid/nginx-proxy-manager#crowdsec) to enable it.
 - Supports ModSecurity, with coreruleset as an option.
 You can configure ModSecurity/coreruleset by editing the files in the `/opt/npm/etc/modsecurity` folder.
+  - If the core ruleset blocks valid requests, please check the `/data/etc/modsecurity/crs-setup.conf` file.
+  - Try to whitelist the Content-Type you are sending (for example, `application/activity+json` for Mastodon and `application/dns-message` for DoH).
+  - Try to whitelist the HTTP request method you are using (for example, `PUT` is blocked by default, which also affects NPM).
+  - Note: To fix [this issue](https://github.com/SpiderLabs/ModSecurity/issues/2848), instead of running `nginx -s reload`, this fork kills nginx and relaunches it.
+This can result in a 502 error when you update your hosts
-- Darkmode button in the footer for comfortable viewing
+- Darkmode button in the footer for comfortable viewing (CSS done by https://github.com/theraw)
 - Fixes proxy to https origin when the origin only accepts TLSv1.3
 - Only enables TLSv1.2 and TLSv1.3 protocols
+- Faster creation of TLS certificates can be achieved by eliminating unnecessary Nginx reloads and configuration creations.
 - Uses OCSP Stapling for enhanced security
   - If using custom certificates, upload the CA/Intermediate Certificate (file name: `chain.pem`) in the `/opt/npm/tls/custom/npm-[certificate-id]` folder (manual migration may be needed)
 - Resolved dnspod plugin issue